-To be Completed as Soon as Possible:

-- Choose the week you wish to attend Camp and submit a Stake-A-Claim. - □ Be aware of the Camp Fee Payment Schedule and the Council Refund Policy. - □ Schedule a parents' night to promote and explain Summer Camp. - □ Talk with Webelos who will graduate into your Troop about going to Camp. - □ Provide Campership information for Scouts in need. - □ Provide Provisional Camper information for Scouts unable to go to Camp with you. - □ Share the Leaders Guide with all unit leaders including the SPL. - □ Attend one of the Camp Leader's Orientation meetings: - April 14th @ Wente Scout Reservation at 1:30 pm. - April 17th @ 1001 Davis Street, San Leandro at 7 pm.

-Two Months Before Departure:

-- □ Unit Leaders and Troop Committee review this guide together. - □ Unit Leader should begin the program planning process for Camp. - Detain commitments from other Adult Leaders to assist at Camp. - Provide each camper with: - current BSA Annual Health and Medical Record forms - Individual Equipment Needs List (p.
-13) - Firearms Permission Slip (youth only) - □ Secure commitments to attend Camp from each Scout and his family. - □ Review Troop equipment needs. - □ Review individual advancement needs. - Check which Merit Badge requirements must be completed prior to Camp. - □ Communicate with SFBAC about any changes to your planned Camp attendance.

-One Month Before Departure:

-- □ Submit a Unit roster of youth and Adults attending Camp. - □ Confirmation of fees due or paid through Council Office.
-Pay balance due. - Collect and check to see if all forms have been properly completed and are signed Health form required to be updated annually - □ Review suggested personal equipment checklist. - □ Counsel Scouts on their personal goals for fun and advancement. - Check on final transportation arrangements.

-Three Weeks Before Departure:

-- Hold final Troop Leader's Council - □ Unit committee meets to tie up loose ends: transportation, Troop equipment, etc. - □ Provide address, emergency phone number, and travel plans to your Troop. - Double check all forms, especially the BSA Annual Health and Medical Record, are complete, current, and signed by parents and doctor. - □ Complete Final Unit Rosters and send a copy to the Youth Leadership Training Center. - Notify Camp Administration of Monday or Saturday arrivals. - Notify Camp Administration of Special Dietary Needs. e-mail needs to chef@wente.org.
+To be Completed as Soon as Possible: Choose the week you wish to attend Camp and submit a Stake-A-Claim.
+Be aware of the Camp Fee Payment Schedule and the Council Refund Policy. □ Schedule a parents' night to promote and explain Summer Camp.
+Talk with Webelos who will graduate into your Troop about going to Camp.
+Provide Campership information for Scouts in need.
+Provide Provisional Camper information for Scouts unable to go to Camp with you. □ Share the Leaders Guide with all unit Leaders including the SPL.
+Attend one of the Camp Leader's Orientation meetings: April 13th @ Wente Scout Reservation at 1:30 pm.
+April 16th @ 1001 Davis Street, San Leandro at 7 pm.
+Two Months Before Departure: □ Unit Leaders and Troop Committee review this guide together. □ Unit Leader should begin the program planning process for Camp.
+Obtain commitments from other Adult Leaders to assist at Camp.
+Provide each camper with: current BSA Annual Health and Medical Record forms Individual Equipment Needs List (p.
+13) Firearms Permission Slip (Youth only) Secure commitments to attend Camp from each Scout and the Scout's family.
+Review Troop equipment needs.
+Review individual advancement needs.
+Check which Merit Badge requirements must be completed prior to Camp.
+Communicate with SFBAC about any changes to your planned Camp attendance.
+One Month Before Departure: Submit a Unit roster of Youth and Adults attending Camp.
+Notify Camp Administration of Monday arrivals File Saturday Arrival Request Form □ Confirmation of fees due or paid through Council Office.
+Pay balance due.
+Collect and check to see if all forms have been properly completed and are signed Health form required to be updated annually Review suggested personal equipment checklist.
+Counsel Scouts on their personal goals for fun and advancement.
+Check on final transportation arrangements.
+Three Weeks Before Departure: ☐ Hold final Troop Leader's Council Unit committee meets to tie up loose ends: transportation, Troop equipment, etc. □ Provide address, emergency phone number, and travel plans to your Troop.
+Double check all forms, especially the BSA Annual Health and Medical Record, are complete.

+Notify Camp Administration of Special Dietary Needs. e-mail needs to Chef@WenteScoutReservation.org current, and signed by parents and doctor.

-Old Versions of the BSA Annual Health and Medical Record will NOT be accepted!
+^{}Old Versions of the BSA Annual Health and Medical Record will NOT be accepted!